Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Results

-However, Fig.~\ref{Fig:YieldRatioPi0Gamma} shows that the increase in \Rbrtwofive\ as \pTjetch\ decreases occurs predominantly in the region $\ztilde>1.5$, where LO production is suppressed.
-Production processes at higher order include gluon radiation at significant angles to the jet axis.
-For radiation at angles between $\sim0.2$ and $\sim0.5$ radians, jet reconstruction with $\rr=0.2$ may find two separate jets while jet reconstruction with $\rr=0.5$ finds only one.
+Figure~\ref{Fig:YieldRatioPi0Gamma} shows that the growth in \Rbrtwofive\ with decreasing \pTjetch\ occurs predominantly in the region $\ztilde>1.5$ (i.e. low \pTjetch), where LO production is suppressed.
+Higher-order production corresponds to additional gluon radiation, which has an angular distribution relative to the initiating-parton direction.
+Such additional radiation may cause jet reconstruction with $\rr=0.2$ to find two separate jets, while jet reconstruction with $\rr=0.5$ finds only one.

-These elements together may account for the increase in \Rbrtwofive\ towards low \pTjetch\ for \pp\ collisions: in the region $\ztilde>1.5$, the energy profile of recoil jets for this semi-inclusive selection is broader than that of the inclusive jet population at the same value of \pTjetch, and is therefore more frequently split into two jets by jet reconstruction with $\rr=0.2$ than for $\rr=0.5$.
-Note that the semi-inclusive analysis approach counts all correlated jet yield in the recoil acceptance, so that this effect corresponds to a growth in \Rbrtwofive, as observed.
+This semi-inclusive measurement simply counts recoil jets in an event (Eq.~\ref{eq:hJetDefinition}), and the case of multiple correlated jets per trigger is therefore accounted for.
+This jet-splitting effect may account for the increase in \Rbrtwofive\ towards low \pTjetch\ in \pp\ collisions.
+The effect occurs only in the semi-inclusive measurement, where an external \pT\ scale is imposed by the value of \pTtrig, in contrast to inclusive jet production that has no such external scale.

-Validation of this picture can be carried out using QCD calculations which exhibit the same features, and by additional jet substructure measurements, both of which are beyond the scope of this paper.
-If validated, this mechanism can potentially be used to generate a population of initially ``wide jets'' in heavy-ion collisions, in order to explore the interplay between jet substructure and jet quenching~\cite{Casalderrey-Solana:2019ubu}.
+Validation of this picture can be carried out using QCD calculations which exhibit the same features, and by additional jet substructure measurements.
+If validated, this mechanism may be used to generate a population of initially ``wide jets'' in heavy-ion collisions, in order to explore the interplay between jet substructure and jet quenching~\cite{Casalderrey-Solana:2019ubu}.